JayPaulinCodes/JayBasics/wiki/Configuration.md

 ---
 # DISCLAIMER
-#### For the love of god and to keep me and other sane while we provide support for this script, **DO NOT REMOVE** any config values or lines that have a value of `{}`.
+#### For the love of god and to keep me and others sane while we provide support for this script, **DO NOT REMOVE** any config values or lines that have a value of `{}`.
 These are ment to be there for the structure of the config file, if you remove them your script **will not work**